I made the switch to coding later in life. Here’s what I’ve learnt.

 Our learning environment in Datacamp is installation free and gets round these early barriers.
 Everything is done in an online simulated environment.
 Then, when you have a little more confidence, you can install other environments on your laptop yourself.

-Tip 2: Getting it wrong IS coding successfully
+Tip 2: Getting It Wrong IS Coding Successfully

 If you come from a subject like Business Studies, you’ll be used to planning a new project, executing the plan and then moving on to the next project.
 The nature of coding is fundamentally different.
 You write something, it fails, you write it again, it fails again …. etc..
 From the perspective of a business studies student, the whole thing can feel like one great big experience of failure.